WK4DS Amateur Radio Blog

 Tonight I hope to find a chance to jump into a QSO with someone and see how it sounds to them.

 I hope this has inspired you to do something with your gear whether it be build a kit or modify a device to do something new or different or even to repair something you have that is not working now…shoot maybe you will learn something you didn’t know before!
 That is what has happened to me on this journey, I have learned a lot about how filters work and what affects them in use.
 I am starting to understand impedance matching the stages as well as insertion loss.
 A lot of things I never understood before are now becoming more clear.
-I also have a much clearer understand about how the TenTec Scout 555 radio works as well…
+I also have a much clearer understanding about how the TenTec Scout 555 radio works as well…

 Thanks for following along on this 4-part journey!
 If you build your own 60-meter module for the Scout 555, I'd love to hear about it.
 73!